gridbugs/gridbugs.org/_posts/2019-05-08-nes-emulator-debugging.md

 One mystery solved!

 This also explains how character/level collision detection worked in Mario Bros.
-To test if an area of the screen is solid, read the tile currently rendered there out of video memory, and check if it's one of the solid tiles.
+To test if an area of the screen is solid, determine the tile currently rendered there by reading from video memory, and check if it's one of the solid tiles.
 That's why rendering the floor bulge animation resulted in a solid floor remaining in the game world.
 If you can see it, you can collide with it.